lucylangenb/jacktrip/installjacktrip_osx.md

 - __MacBook-Air-19__ is the name of the device I'm using.
 - __LucyR$__ is the directory I'm currently in (which we know because of the tilde, ~, in front of it).
 Think of it as where I am currently positioned within my computer's library.

-Enter the following lines of code, which are explained below:
+Enter the following lines of code one at a time.
+Their functions are explained below.
 ```
 cd Downloads/jacktrip
 ```
-- `cd Downloads/jacktrip`: the "cd" stands for current domain.
+- `cd Downloads/jacktrip`: the "cd" stands for change directory.
 This command relocates you to the JackTrip folder.
+Make sure you're formatting your directory commands to exactly match the syntax of the folders within your computer (capitalize Downloads, etc).
+-

+Other useful commands to know:
+- `ls` lists the contents of the current directory.
+- `cd` without any additional arguments will redirect you to the home directory.
+- `pwd` shows you the "present working directory" (the full path of the directory you're in).